ryanboustany/bias_amplification/README.md

 # Bias Amplification

-This repository accompanies the paper **"When Majority Rules, Minority Loses: Bias Amplification of Gradient Descent"**,
-by François Bachoc, Jérôme Bolte, Ryan Boustany, and Jean-Michel Loubes.
+This repository provides the code and experiments for “When Majority Rules, Minority Loses: Bias Amplification of Gradient Descent”, by François Bachoc, Jérôme Bolte, Ryan Boustany, and Jean-Michel Loubes.

 Published at **NeurIPS 2025**.
 📄 [Paper](https://arxiv.org/pdf/2505.13122)